jamesxdigital/jamesxdigital.com/emojilibrary/index.md

   </tr>
   <tr>
    <td>Licence information</td>
-   <td>1 license code per machine.
-When activating the same license code on a new machine, the previous machine will automatically delicense</td>
+   <td>1 license code for 2 instances: Your Emoji Library license code can be used on two instances.
+For example: After Effects and Premier Pro on the same machine.
+Or After Effects on two different machines.
+Or Premier Pro on two different machines.
+As soon as the license code has been used on a third instance, it will automatically log out one of the previous instances.</td>
   </tr>
  </tbody>
 </table>